ayatakinci/ayatakinci/README.md

 Welcome to my profile!
 I'm just a random nerdy human being who feels happy when writes code, with a Bachelor's degree in Computer Engineering(yes I spent 4 years at hell but I managed to stay at the top).
 Here's a glimpse of tech cool stuff I'm working on at the moment:

-- 🔭 I’m currently working on developing complex real-world scenario projects with React js.
+- 🔭 I’m continuing on developing complex real-world scenario projects with React js, and Vue.js.
-- 🌱 I’m currently learning JavaScript to the deepest and understanding the background concepts for better problem-solving and faster debugging.
+- 🌱 I’m currently learning JavaScript advanced topics and digging deep  into understanding the background concepts for better problem-solving and faster debugging.
 -  I'm currently in the exciting process of job hunting, so don't hesitate to reach out – I'd be thrilled to bring some joy to your team!
 - 💬 Ask me about HTML5, CSS3, JavaScript, TypeScript, Git, Vue.js, Node.js, React, Python, Linux, Computer Networks, and a bunch of stuff(don't ask me).
-- ⚡ Fun fact: I cry when I see a fat error in the console and then I usually find the solution of it when I'm in the shower also crying.
+- ⚡ Fun fact: I cry when I see a fat error in the console and then I usually find the solution when I'm in the shower.
 <img src="https://user-images.githubusercontent.com/74038190/225813708-98b745f2-7d22-48cf-9150-083f1b00d6c9.gif" width="500" align="right">

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs?username=ayat0110&show_icons=true&locale=en&layout=compact&theme=chartreuse-dark)